mockoon/mockoon.com/content/docs/latest/openapi/openapi-specification-compatibility.md

 - Server URL, port, base path (prefix) and protocol.
 - Routes paths (including route parameters translated to `/:param`), methods, responses with status code (200, etc.), headers, and descriptions.

-Import only: sample JSON bodies are created from OpenAPI schemas during import.
+_Import only_: sample responses and JSON bodies are created from OpenAPI schemas and examples during import.